 Note: any renamed configuration cannot have the first word 'Codex'

-Once the configuration has been renamed for your project, for each file type click to select it (like the rmf File Type in the picture below) and then click EDIT.
+Once the configuration has been renamed for your project, to change settings for the ari File Type click EDIT.

 This opens up more options for that File Type.
 THE NEXT STEP IS CRITICAL TO A SUCCESSFUL CONFORM PROCESS.